-1.This Guidance Statement (GS) has been formulated by the Auditing and Assurance Standards Board (AUASB) to provide guidance to auditors on responding to questions at an Annual General Meeting (AGM) of a listed public company.
+- 1. This Guidance Statement (GS) has been formulated by the Auditing and Assurance Standards Board (AUASB) to provide guidance to auditors on responding to questions at an Annual General Meeting (AGM) of a listed company. - 2.
+This GS may be helpful to auditors attending the AGM of other entities.